asher-lab/DevOps-Roadmap-Kit/Containers/README.md

 ![](https://hackernoon.com/hn-images/0*0pcYOPXE3UflU48N)

 “black sperm whale” by  [Sho Hatakeyama](https://unsplash.com/@shohatakeyama?utm_source=medium&utm_medium=referral)  on [Unsplash](https://unsplash.com/?utm_source=medium&utm_medium=referral)
-***On a post from hackernoon.***
+<br>***On a post from hackernoon.***

-Installing software is hard.
+*Installing software is hard.
 And it has nothing to do with your expertise as a developer.
 We have all seen our fair share of version clashes, esoteric build failure messages and missing dependency errors each time we embarked upon the task of installing a new software to use.
 We have spent countless hours copy pasting snippets of code from Stack Overflow onto our terminal and running them with the hope that one of them will magically resolve install issues and make the software run.
-The result is mostly despair, frustration and loss of productivity.
+The result is mostly despair, frustration and loss of productivity.*
 <br>
 **Container** is  a packaged application where all the configuration and dependencies are all present into the application. <br>
 **Containerization** is a way of packaging an application where all of the dependencies and configuration files are present in the package. <br>